De-register, Ban and Unban Devices

 To unban a device:

-2. Select the device you are allowing to re-register, and then click Edit Device.
+Select the device you are allowing to re-register, and then select Edit Device.

-3. Set the Banned field to No, and then select Update.
+Set the Banned Status field to No, and then Save Changes.

-After the device is unbanned by the Banyan Admin, the user must re-register the device.
-Doing so installs a valid and unexpired Device Certificate, which allows the user and their device to access corporate assets.
+After the device is unbanned by the Cloud Secure Edge (CSE) Admin, the user must re-register the device.
+Re-registering will install a valid and unexpired Device Certificate, which will allow the user and their device to access corporate assets again.